Published July 6, 2026 · Facts last verified July 6, 2026

 Venice AI: Best for Uncensored Open Models

 The pitch: private AI without content restrictions.
-Venice (founded 2024 by Erik Voorhees) runs an open-weight catalog — Llama-family, DeepSeek, GLM and more — through hardware-secured inference, stores conversations only in your browser, and adds image generation.
+Venice (founded 2024 by Erik Voorhees) started as an open-weight catalog — Llama-family, DeepSeek, GLM and more — and has since added frontier models (GPT, Claude, Gemini, Grok) alongside them, across four privacy modes.
+Read the mode, not the brand: under Anonymous Venice's own documentation says the provider sees and likely saves your prompt, Private relies on contractual no-storage commitments, and only TEE and E2EE are hardware-enforced.
+It stores conversations only in your browser, and adds image generation.
 It is the tool for people who object to both surveillance and guardrails.

-Strengths: strongest inference-step privacy of the three cloud architectures here; no refusals on legitimate-but-sensitive topics; creative features (image generation); active model catalog.
+Strengths: in its TEE and E2EE modes, the strongest inference-step privacy of the three architectures here — hardware-enforced rather than promised; no refusals on legitimate-but-sensitive topics; creative features (image generation); a broad and fast-moving model catalog.

 Proton Lumo: Best Confidentiality Guarantee